Before you install: the safe-setup checklist.

 Your pre-flight checklist

-Pick your hardware (AโD above), create the agent's dedicated email + API key with a spend cap, install Tailscale if you want remote access, and write the kill-switch sticky note.
+Pick your hardware, create the agent's dedicated email + a spend-capped API key, install Tailscale if you want remote access, and write the kill-switch sticky note.
 That's the whole assignment.
-When those four things exist, you've done the hard part โ the install itself is the easy 20 minutes.
+When those four things exist you've done the hard part — the install itself is the easy 20 minutes.

 What you can do now